GPDs of the nucleons and elastic scattering at high energies: Introduction

 The dynamics of strong interactions finds its most complete representation in elastic scattering at small angles.
-Only in this region of interactions we can measure the basic properties of the non-perturbative strong interaction which defines the hadron structure: the total cross section, the slope of the diffraction peak and the parameter $\rho(s,t) $.
+Only in this region of interactions we can measure the basic properties of the non-perturbative strong interaction which define the hadron structure: the total cross section, the slope of the diffraction peak and the parameter $\rho(s,t) $.
 Their values are connected, on the one hand, with the large-scale structure of hadrons and, on the other hand, with the first principles which lead to the theorems on the behavior of the scattering amplitudes at asymptotic energies \ci{mart,roy}.

 There are indeed many different models for the description of hadron elastic scattering at small angles \cite{Rev-LHC,TOTEM-1395}.
 They lead to the different predictions for the structure of the scattering amplitude at asymptotic energies, where the diffraction processes can display complicated features \cite{dif04}.
 This concerns especially the asymptotic unitarity bound connected with the Black Disk Limit (BDL) \cite{CPS-EPJ08}.
-It was assumed in the Chow-Yang model \cite{WY-65,CY-68} that the hadron interaction is proportional to the overlapping of the matter distribution of the hadrons and in the Wu and Yang \cite{WY-65} that the matter distribution is proportional to the charge distribution of the hadron.
-Then many models used the electromagnetic form factors of hadron, but, in most part they change its form to describe the experimental data, as was made in the famous Bourrely-Soffer-Wu model \cite{BSW}.
-The parameters of the obtained form factor are determined by the fit of the differential cross sections.
+In Chow-Yang model \cite{WY-65,CY-68} it was assumed that the hadron interaction to be proportional the overlapping of the matter distribution of the hadrons and in Wu and Yang \cite{WY-65} suggested that the matter distribution is proportional to the charge distribution of the hadron.
+Then many model were used the electromagnetic form factors of hadron, but, in most part they change his form to describe the experimental data, as was made in the famous Bourrely-Soffer-Wu model \cite{BSW}.
+The parameters of the obtained form-factor are determined by the fit of the differential cross sections.